-Sec. .
-Section 32352 of the Revenue and Taxation Code is amended to read:
+SEC.
+44. Section 32352 of the Revenue and Taxation Code is amended to read:

 32352.
-In any suit brought to enforce the rights of the State with respect to taxes, a certificate by the board showing the delinquency shall be prima facie evidence of the levy of the tax, of the delinquency of the amount of tax, interest, and penalty set forth therein, and of compliance by the board with all provisions of this part in relation to the computation and levy of the tax.
-In the action a writ of attachment may issue, and no-bond-or-affidavit-previous-to-the-issuing-of-the-attachment-shall-be-required- be issued pursuant to Chapter 5 (commencing with Section 485.010) of Title 6.5 of Part 2 of the Code of Civil Procedure.
+In any suit brought to enforce the rights of the state with respect to taxes, a certificate by the board showing the delinquency shall be prima facie evidence of the levy of the tax, of the delinquency of the amount of tax, interest, and penalty set forth therein, and of compliance by the board with all provisions of this part in relation to the computation and levy of the tax.
+In the action a writ of attachment may issue, and no bond or affidavit previous to the issuing of the attachment shall be required be issued in the manner provided by Chapter 5 (commencing with Section 485.010) of Title 6.5 of Part 2 of the Code of Civil Procedure without the showing required by Section 485.010 of the Code of Civil Procedure.

 Comment.
 Section 32352 has been amended to include the appropriate cross-reference to the Code of Civil Procedure.
-Chapter 5 (commencing with Section 485.010) provides a procedure for the ex parte issuance of a writ of attachment upon proper application supported by affidavit.
+Chapter 5 (commencing with Section 485.010) provides a procedure for the exparte issuance of a writ of attachment upon proper application supported by affidavit.
 Because the action is on behalf of the state, no undertaking is required.
-Code Civ.
-Proc. § 1058.
+CODE CIV.
+PROC. § 1058.